 On October 24, 2006, we completed a recapitalization (the "recapitalization") of the Company in a transaction sponsored by an investor group led by Thomas H. Lee Partners, L.P. and Quadrangle Group LLC (the "Sponsors") pursuant to an Agreement and Plan of Merger (the "Merger Agreement"), dated as of May 31, 2006, between the Company and Omaha Acquisition Corp., an entity formed by the Sponsors to effect the recapitalization.
 Pursuant to the recapitalization, our publicly traded securities were cancelled in exchange for cash.
-Immediately following the recapitalization, the Sponsors owned approximately 72.1% of our outstanding Class A and Class L common stock, Gary L. and Mary E. West, the founders of the Company (the "Founders"), owned approximately 24.9% of our outstanding Class A and Class L common stock, and certain executive officers had beneficial ownership of the remaining approximately 3.0% of our outstanding Class A and Class L common stock, and certain executive officers had beneficial ownership of the remaining approximately 3.0% of our outstanding Class A and Class L common stock.
+Immediately following the recapitalization, the Sponsors owned approximately 72.1% of our outstanding Class A and Class L common stock, Gary L. and Mary E. West, the founders of the Company (the "Founders"), owned approximately 24.9% of our outstanding Class A and Class L common stock, and certain executive officers had beneficial ownership of the remaining approximately 3.0% of our outstanding Class A and Class L common stock.
 The recapitalization has been accounted for as a leveraged recapitalization, whereby the historical bases of our assets and liabilities have been maintained.

-We financed the recapitalization with equity contributions from the Sponsors and the rollover of a portion of the equity interests in the Company held by the Founders and certain members of management, along with a new \$2.1 billion senior secured term loan facility, a new senior secured revolving credit facility providing financing of up to \$250.0 million (none of which was drawn at the closing of the recapitalization) and the private placement of \$650.0 million aggregate principal amount of 9.5% senior notes due 2014 and \$450.0 million aggregate principal amount of 11% senior subordinated notes due 2016.
+We financed the recapitalization with equity contributions from the Sponsors and the rollover of a portion of the equity interests in the Company held by the Founders and certain members of management, along with a new S2.1 billion senior secured term loan facility, a new senior secured revolving credit facility providing financing of up to \$250.0 million (none of which was drawn at the closing of the recapitalization) and the private placement of \$650.0 million aggregate principal amount of 9.5% senior notes due 2014 and \$450.0 million aggregate principal amount of 11% senior subordinated notes due 2016.
 To consummate the recapitalization, Omaha Acquisition Corp. was merged with and into the Company, with the Company continuing as the surviving corporation.
 In connection with the closing of the recapitalization, the Company terminated and paid off the outstanding balance of its existing